kalkih/mini-graph-card/README.md

 1. Download and copy `mini-graph-card-bundle.js` from the [latest release](https://github.com/kalkih/mini-graph-card/releases/latest) into your `config/www` directory.

-2. Add a reference to `mini-graph-card-bundle.js` inside your `ui-lovelace.yaml` or at the top of the *raw config editor UI*.
+2. Add a reference to `mini-graph-card-bundle.js` inside your `ui-lovelace.yaml` or at the top of the *raw config editor UI*:

   ```yaml
   resources: